The Best Transcription Jobs In 2023 Ranked in Order

 What Type of Equipment Does a Transcriber Need?

-Getting started as a transcriber is simple.
-First, you’ll need a desktop or laptop computer with sufficient RAM and adequate storage.
-Access to high-speed internet is also essential.
+Whether working as an independent contractor or a freelancer, getting started as a transcriber can be simple.
+First, you’ll need some good transcription equipment.
+This will include a desktop or laptop computer with sufficient RAM (8 GB minimum) and storage (128 GB).
+Access to high-speed internet is extremely important as you will sometimes be working with very large files.
 Download speeds of at least 10mpbs are preferred.
-I would highly recommend download speeds of 100mpbs or more if available and affordable.
+I highly recommend download speeds of 100mpbs or more if available and affordable for you.

 The type of software required usually depends on which company retains your services.
-Microsoft Word is commonly used and is available by subscription.
+Microsoft Word is commonly used and is available by subscription online.
 Google Chrome is the most common browser used by transcriptionists.
 I also recommend transcription software by NCH Software called Express Scribe.

-You don’t need all the equipment I discussed to start your transcription career, but adding some or all of these tools will allow you to become more efficient and earn more money per hour.
+You don’t need all the equipment I discussed to start your transcription career; however adding some or all of these tools will allow you to become more efficient and earn more money per hour faster.
+Still not sure which equipment to get?
+Check out our detailed guide here.

-Earlier I mentioned the importance of typing and listening skills.
-A proficient transcriber should type at least 65 words per minute (wpm) with a 99 percent accuracy rate.
+Earlier I mentioned the importance of typing skills and listening skills.
+A proficient transcriber must type at least 65 words per minute (wpm) with a 99 percent accuracy rate.
 Some of our best transcribers type more than 75 wpm with 99 percent or higher accuracy rates.
 Don’t let these numbers intimidate you.
-With focus and practice, you can quickly improve your typing skills.
+With focus and practice, you can quickly improve your typing speed.
+Consider taking a typing test for practice and be comfortable with the transcription process.
+Your basic knowledge of using Microsoft Office is a plus!

 The ability to focus and listen intently is critical.
-Sometimes an audio file you’re transcribing will have multiple people speaking, often at the same time or over one another.
-For example, if you’re transcribing a law enforcement interview where the suspect doesn’t speak English well or frequently uses slang words and phrases, the ability to listen intently is imperative.
+Sometimes an audio you’re transcribing will have multiple people speaking, often at the same time or over one another.
+For example, the ability to listen intently is imperative if you’re transcribing a law enforcement interview where the suspect doesn’t speak English well or frequently uses slang words and phrases.

 How Much Do Transcriptionists Make?

 An average rate for a beginning transcriptionist is around $10 per hour.
-But wait, the opportunity to double this average rate is realistic with practice and time.
+In this respect, the opportunity to double these average pay rates is realistic with practice and time.
 Most transcribers get paid by the audio minute these days.
 However, some still get paid by the line (medical transcription) or page (legal transcription).
+Learn how to become a highly in-demand transcriptionist in medicine!

-It will probably take about three hours to transcribe a 30-minute audio file as a brand new rookie transcriptionist.
+It will probably take you about three hours to transcribe a 30-minute audio as a brand-new rookie transcriptionist.
 An experienced transcriptionist will transcribe the same file in an hour and a half.
 There are several variables, including your individual skill level, the quality of the file you’re transcribing, and the equipment you use that will impact your speed.

-A transcriber with 2-3 years of experience and working full-time can make $50,000 or more in 2021.
-Transcription Outsourcing pays our freelance transcribers twice a month on the 1st and 15th, either by direct deposit or PayPal.
+A transcriber with 2-3 years of experience working full-time can make $50,000 or more in 2023.
+Ditto Transcripts pays our freelance transcribers twice a month on the 1st and 15th, either by direct deposit, Venmo, or PayPal.

-Once you obtain experience and want to work for a more specialized company such as Transcription Outsourcing, then please complete our online employment form.
+Once you obtain experience and want to work for a more specialized transcription company such as Ditto Transcripts (formerly Transcription Outsourcing), then please complete our online employment form.